Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

 \section{Static Pricing Limits and Adaptive Pricing Enhancements}

-In classical Fisher markets, the central planner determines one uniform price vector that applies to all users, i.e., an equilibrium price vector, which can be computed through the solution of the Eisenberg-Gale convex program.
-As a result, we begin our study of online Fisher markets by establishing the performance limitations of static pricing in this online incomplete information setting.
-In particular, we develop a $\Omega(\sqrt{n})$ lower bound on the expected regret and constraint violation of static pricing algorithms, which includes an algorithm that sets expected equilibrium prices with complete knowledge of the distribution $\D$ (Section~\ref{sec:lb-result}).
-Given the performance limitations of static pricing, we present an adaptive (dynamic) variant of expected equilibrium prices that achieves an $O(\log(n))$ regret and constant (i.e., independent of the number of users $n$) constraint violation (Section~\ref{sec:adaptiveExEq}).
-We mention that we also compare the static and adaptive expected equilibrium pricing algorithms through numerical experiments, which we present in Appendix~\ref{apdx:staticVdynamic}.
+In classical Fisher markets, the central planner determines one uniform price vector that applies to all users, i.e., an equilibrium price vector, which can be computed through the solution of the Eisenberg-Gale program.
+Thus, we begin our study of online Fisher markets by establishing the performance limitations of static pricing in this online incomplete information setting.
+In particular, we develop a $\Omega(\sqrt{n})$ lower bound on the expected regret and constraint violation of static pricing algorithms, which includes an algorithm that sets expected equilibrium prices with knowledge of the distribution $\D$ (Section~\ref{sec:lb-result}).
+Given the limitations of static pricing, we present an adaptive (dynamic) variant of expected equilibrium pricing that achieves an $O(\log(n))$ regret and constant (i.e., independent of the number of users $n$) constraint violation (Section~\ref{sec:adaptiveExEq}) for discrete distributions with finite support.
+We also compare the static and adaptive expected equilibrium pricing algorithms through numerical experiments, which we present in Appendix~\ref{apdx:staticVdynamic}.